DiffInk: Glyph- and Style-Aware Latent Diffusion Transformer for Text to Online Handwriting Generation

 \subsection{Main Results}

-\paragraph{Comparing with Representative Methods} As there is a lack of established baselines for end-to-end text-line generation, we select representative single-character generation methods and extend them with a layout modeling module to enable line-level comparison.
-Specifically, WLU~\citep{tang2021write} and SDT~\citep{dai2023disentangling} generate high-fidelity single characters in an autoregressive manner, while OLHWG~\citep{ren2025decoupling} employs a diffusion model for isolated character synthesis. \textit{To support text-line level comparison}, we adopt the layout prediction module from OLHWG—currently the state-of-the-art—to compose full lines from the character-level outputs of all three methods.
+\paragraph{Comparing with Representative Methods} As there is a lack of established baselines for end-to-end text-line generation, we adopt several SOTA character generation methods and extend them with a layout modeling module to enable line-level comparison.
+These baselines include Drawing~\citep{zhang2017drawing}, DeepImitator~\citep{zhao2020deep}, WLU~\citep{tang2021write}, and SDT~\citep{dai2023disentangling}, which generate high-fidelity handwritten characters under an autoregressive paradigm, as well as OLHWG~\citep{ren2025decoupling}, which synthesizes isolated characters using a diffusion-based approach. \textit{To support text-line level comparison}, we adopt the layout prediction module from OLHWG—currently the SOTA—to compose full lines from the character-level outputs of all five methods.
 In the OLHWG method, the layout prediction module infers the subsequent layout based on the layouts of a fixed number of preceding characters (originally set to 10) from the ground-truth text line.
 To accommodate text lines of varying lengths, we instead use the layouts of the first 30\% of characters from each text line as input for layout prediction (max 10).
 To ensure fairness, all methods are retrained on the same dataset with consistent preprocessing and default configurations.